Marketplace payments: The complete guide

 There are few payment providers that we know of that offer subscription features that work seamlessly with the other payment features marketplaces need, like split payments.
 Stripe Connect and Mangopay are two of them.
 Some payment providers (like Adyen) offer subscription features with their general product but don't offer documentation about its compatibility with the marketplace product.

 If this is a core feature requirement, it's good to double-check its availability with the payment provider you're considering.
-This feature may turn out to be decisive for your choice of a marketplace payment provider.
+This feature may turn out to be decisive for your choice of payment provider.

 Security and compliance